A Comprehensive Survey on Generative Diffusion Models for Structured Data: Domain-specific Applications

 \subsubsection{Generation}

-\textit{MedDiff} \cite{he2023meddiff} is the first literature that applies generative diffusion models to EHR.
-He et al. \cite{he2023meddiff} propose three points: first, it uses 1D convolutional layer to U-Net architecture to enhance the learning of feature correlations amongst neighbor features.
-Also, it accelerates the generation process via Anderson acceleration \cite{anderson1965iterative}.
-Lastly, to reflect label information to the generated samples, it utilises classifier-guided sampling process \cite{dhariwal2021diffusion}.
-Nonetheless, it is still limited in that it only generates continuous variables, as the authors confines the data to follow Gaussian distribution.
+MedDiff \cite{he2023meddiff} is the first literature that applies diffusion models to EHR.
+He \textit{et al}. \cite{he2023meddiff} propose novel three points: first, it accelerates the generation process via Anderson acceleration \cite{anderson1965iterative}.
+Next, to reflect label information to the generated samples, it utilises classifier-guided sampling process \cite{dhariwal2021diffusion}.
+Lastly, it uses 1D convolutional layer to U-Net architecture to enhance the learning of feature correlations amongst neighbor features.
+Nonetheless, it is still limited in that it only generates continuous variables, as the authors confine the data to follow Gaussian distribution.

-To mitigate the aforementioned issue, Ceritli et al. \cite{ceritli2023synthesizing} adopt \textit{TabDDPM} \cite{kotelnikov2022tabddpm} to generate both continuous and categorical data using Gaussian and Multinomial diffusion processes, respectively.
-The results demonstrate that their work surpasses previous generative model in data usability criteria but with the exception of privacy evaluation, raising the necessity to improve in such direction.
+To mitigate the aforementioned issue, Ceritli \textit{et al}. \cite{ceritli2023synthesizing} adopt TabDDPM framework \cite{kotelnikov2022tabddpm} to generate 1) continuous data using the Gaussian multinomial diffusion processes and 2) categorical data using the multinomial diffusion processes.
+The results demonstrate that their work \cite{ceritli2023synthesizing} surpasses previous works in data usability criteria but with the exception of privacy evaluation, raising the necessity to improve in such direction.

-\textit{EHRDiff} \cite{yuan2023ehrdiff} is built upon the work of Song et al. \cite{song2020score}, especially solving the reverse process via Heun's 2nd order method ODEs to produce more precise and realistic EHR samples in a deterministic manner.
-Also, it utilises an adaptive parameterisation \cite{karras2022elucidating} to address the issue of amplified prediction error due to variance of scale noise $ \sigma $.
-Similar to \textit{TabDDPM} \cite{ceritli2023synthesizing}, it shows outstanding performance on data usability but middle performance on privacy criteria.
+EHRDiff \cite{yuan2023ehrdiff} is built upon the work of SDE \cite{song2020score}, especially solving the reverse process via Heun's second order method ODEs to produce more precise and realistic EHR samples in a deterministic manner.
+Also, it utilises an adaptive parameterisation \cite{karras2022elucidating} to address the issue of amplified prediction error due to the variance of scale noise $ \sigma $.
+For the architecture, it uses multilayer perceptron (MLP) layers.
+Similar to TabDDPM \cite{ceritli2023synthesizing}, it shows outstanding performance on data usability, but moderate performance on privacy criteria.